markxnelson/weblogic-kubernetes-operator/content/userguide/managing-operators/using-the-operator/the-rest-api.md

 ### Use the operator's REST services

-The operator provides a REST server which can be used to get a list of WebLogic domains and clusters and to initiate scaling operations.
+The operator provides a REST server which you can use to get a list of WebLogic domains and clusters and to initiate scaling operations.
 Swagger documentation for the REST API is available [here](https://oracle.github.io/weblogic-kubernetes-operator/swagger/index.html).

 You can access most of the REST services using `GET`, for example: